stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. Behold Our God
+1. Holy Holy Holy!
-2.
+2. The Man Who Calmed the Sea
-3. This Kingdom
+3. Let Your Kingdom Come
-4. The Man Who Calmed The Sea
+4. Is He Worthy

 ## 4pm
 1. Your Word